For supporters of Premier League clubs the sight of a new striker lining up for their team at the start of a new season is a tantalising prospect.

 Carlos Tevez falls into the same category too when he infamously joined West Ham in 2006.
 The Argentina international would go on to star for both Manchester City and Manchester United, but in East London it took him 1,142 minutes to score a goal.

-Contrast those three with the likes of Amr Zaki, Michu and Papiss Cissé.
+Contrast those three with the likes of Amr Zaki, Papiss Cissé.
 These are the players who have come into the Premier League and hit the ground running.
 However, following their blistering starts cracks started to appear.

 Michu bagged 18 goals during his first season at Swansea City – the following campaign yielded just two.